taikedz/hello-yall/README.md

 You are very welcome to showcase the fun and ease of use of your favorite language(s) here !
 The original examples all follow the same logic more or less.
 It is suggested to follow the same implementation format where possible, as it allows comparing different languages like-for-like.

 This repo exists to document myriad other ways to implement _Hello Y'All_ in as many languages as desired.
 They are example programs, nothing more.
-It is immenely preferable for the examples to be as idiomatic to each language as possible.
+It is immensely preferable for the examples to be as idiomatic to each language as possible.
+Fell free to add comments to the code to explain particularities of a language at the point they are used.

 For languages that compile bytecode or build outputs, please add a dedicated `.gitignore` file to the language folder to ignore output folders or files.